 In such a composition, the team probably can produce the product.

-If the Development team includes the minimum eligible Scrum participants - 3 participants - then these three participants appear to be insufficient to develop the product.
+If the Development team consists of the minimum eligible Scrum participants - 3 participants - then they appear to be insufficient for the development of the product.

 If the complete skill set of the team is less than the total skills and qualifications required to create the product, the most common practice and the most logical step would be to form a team of professionals who have more than one professional skill.